 About Cascade Yerevan (Kaskad Yerevan)

-The Yerevan Cascade is one of the most spectacular tourist attractions in Yerevan city.
-It is a huge stairway linking the center of Yerevan (locals call it Kentron) to the Haghtanak Park and the Monument neighborhood.
+Yerevan Cascade is one of the most spectacular tourist attractions in Yerevan city.
+It is a huge stairway linking the center of Yerevan, or as locals call it, Kentron, to the Victory Park and the Monument neighborhood.

 Yerevan Cascade is located in the center of Yerevan.
 Other known places in the city center neighboring Cascade are the Opera and Ballet Theatre and Matenadaran.